 The Whitsundays and Airlie Beach

 The Whitsundays are a group of islands that form part of the Great Barrier Reef, one of the world’s seven natural wonders.
-Located one hour south of Cairns and 1.5 hours north of Brisbane getting to the Whitsundays is easy by air and an area accessible by many other forms of transport.
+Getting to the Whitsundays is easy by air and an area accessible by many other forms of transport.

 The diving in the Whitsundays rivals the best in the world, with people from all over making specific trips to the Great Barrier Reef and the Whitsundays to explore it for themselves.
 Of the 74 islands that make up the Whitsundays, only seven are developed.
 The remainder make amazing stops for those who choose to sail in this area.
 With pristine blue water, white sand beaches and amazing weather, the Whitsundays is a dream location for a short trip or a longer stay.